Family care for an older person

 In family care, older people can take part in the family’s daily life when they feel up to it and if they want to.
 If there are children in the family care home, the older person can enjoy the company of people of different ages.
 In family care, the older person may take part in interesting activities and enjoy the company of other people.

 You home municipality will tell you about the costs.
-Generally, the fees for long-term family care are determined in the same way as fees for long-term institutional care.
+Generally, the fees for long-term family care are determined on the same grounds as fees for long-term institutional care.

 The fees cover the services provided by the family carer, food and housing.
 The fee may not be larger than the costs of providing the service.
 Any other costs are paid by the older person.